 The next stage of the process is to shoot against LED.

 In the coming weeks, we’re going to apply this to a purpose-built studio with LED corner walls and floor.
 This will enable the presenter to see exactly what is around them.
 So, for example, if we have a panel of zoom attendees, the presenter can see them on the LED wall and interact directly with them.
-The added benefit is that the light from the LED wall lights the presenter too whilst being filmed live.
+The added benefit is that the LED wall lights the presented.
 So, if the LED wall is showing a desert scene of bright yellows and oranges, that light will light their face, body, props and any sets built on the stage.
-If they are wearing glasses or have some kind of shiny object there, like a car, the reflections of the LED content will reflect in the shiny surfaces in real-time.
+This also means that, if they are wearing glasses or have some kind of shiny object there, like a car, the reflections of the LED content will reflect in the shiny surfaces in real-time.
 In a green screen shoot, you would only see green.

 We are extremely excited to bring the latest technology of Hollywood movies to the world of events.
 Our clients demand the highest level of production value of us.
 If you are interested in virtual events, please don’t hesitate to get in touch with me on 07711131116 or firstname.lastname@example.org.